All our Chiropractors are fully qualified and State Registered

-I am very lucky to have a big family with whom I spend a lot of my free time, a lot of which is dedicated to the help care of my elderly Grandmother who is now pushing 100 and is an inspiration to us all.
+I am very lucky to have a big family with whom I spend a lot of my free time, a lot of which was dedicated to help care for my elderly Grandmother who reached the ripe old age of 98, she inspired us all.

 Arriving more years ago than I recollect, I joined Afon House having had quite a diverse work background, both here in the UK and in the Middle East, although none within the field of health.
 Guilty of assuming that Afon’s patients would be, like myself, the more mature members of society, this notion was quickly dispelled when I booked in a newborn for treatment.
 Over the years it has been quite a revelation to see such a range of patients – all ages and from all walks of life – and I am happy to say that there is never a dull moment in Reception.

 It is our mission to deliver a great customer service from the moment you ‘phone or walk through the door to the time that you leave the Clinic and, the odd hiccup allowing, we hope that we achieve this.